 - Book recommendation: Dancing with Words by Mailyn Daniels

 Drooling past the baby stage is not common in children with hemiplegia.
 A few children do continue to have challenges with drooling and the habit of drooling may be due to weakness and impaired mechanical activity of the oral muscles.
 This means that drooling in children with hemiplegic cerebral palsy may improve as their oral musculature matures.
 Check with your child’s occupational therapist and speech therapist for help.
-Parents have recommended several items that may help with drooling and sensation in the child’s mouth.
+Parents tell us that vibrating toothbrushes and oral massagers may help with drooling and sensation in the child’s mouth.